 Virtual payment in Singapore is very popular.
 Even if some stores cannot use credit cards, they will at least support QR payments.
 I use DBS Bank’s PayLah! and Shopee’s ShopeePay the most.
 ShopeePay, GrabPay, and FavePay have their own point rebate systems or cash rebate promotions, so the best strategy is just to choose one and use it as much as possible.
 I choose ShopeePay because I think Shopee Coins are very useful.
 The reason why I don’t use GrabPay is you need to top up in advance, and you need to pay for top up if you top up with credit cards.
 As for FavePay, because the cashback you earned is only applicable to the shop you made the purchase, I don’t really want to install an additional APP for this (but my hobby has it installed!).

 Another one I have installed is ShopBack.
 ShopBack is Singapore’s largest cash rebate service.
 In addition to cash rebates for online shopping, if you link your credit cards in the APP, you can also get cash rebates when you spend in some physical stores.

 Home cleaning: Helpling, Kleepers

-Cleaning services in Singapore are not too expensive, so many people will find cleaners to clean up their homes regularly.
-In addition, if you are renting an unit in Singapore, hiring a cleaning company for a move-out cleaning before handing over the keys helps you from losing your deposit.
+Cleaning services in Singapore are not too expensive, so many people will find cleaners to keep their homes nice and neat regularly.
+In addition, if you are renting a unit in Singapore, hiring a cleaning company for a move-out cleaning before handing over the keys helps you from losing your deposit.
 I have used both Helpling and Kleepers.
-The cleaning quality of the two services is very good, but I only install the Helpling APP because I like to make appointment just 1 week in advance and it’s easier for me to find a slot in Helping.
+The cleaning quality of the two services is very good, but I only install the Helpling APP because I like to make appointments just 1 week in advance and it’s easier for me to find a slot in Helpling.